 2.8 to 3.7 % more ft/lbs of energy at same stroke speed, which produces a very solid cue ball strike, and on break shots more ball dispersion.

-Moving weight gives a broader balance area instead of a single balance point, keeping the balance point over the shot center during your stroke.
-You must complete the transition of the stroke and feel the weight load keeping your stroke transition smooth and clean.
+Forward weight gives a broader balance area, keeping the balance point over the shot center during your stroke.
+You must complete the transition of the stroke and feel the forward weight load keeping your stroke transition smooth and clean.
 This eliminates jerky strokes.

 Liquid Weight Cues are Patented designs, Patent #10,500,476

 Ok, so we have had many folks ask about the physics of the system.
 One of our customers described it simply this way: "when you stroke back the weights move forward, when you stroke forward the weights move back, then when the cue hits the cue ball the weights move forward enhancing the hit" There is significantly more to it but that is a great basic explanation!

 Moving Weight System or Traditional Weight Bolt?
 Progress is good but not always easy.
 Try it........you will love the solid hit.
 This is our brand NEW patented MAG system.
 Moving magnetized weight between polarized Neodymium magnets, creating added power, extended balance point and less vibration.... a winning combination.
 Available now in break cues, shooting cues, shafts and coming 2020 PoP Jump cues.

 Beautiful, high quality cues assembled in Atlanta, Georgia